Wilfy Rebimbus

-Wilfred Gerald 'Wilfy' Rebimbus (2 April 1942 – 9 March 2010) was a Mangalorean singer, songwriter, lyricist and playwright famed for his Konkani and Tulu language compositions.
+Wilfred Gerald "Wilfy" Rebimbus (2 April 1942 – 9 March 2010) was an Indian singer-songwriter, lyricist and playwright famed for his Konkani and Tulu language compositions.
 He is popularly nicknamed as the Konkan Kogul meaning cuckoo (songbird) of the Konkan.

-Early life and family
+Early life

 Hailing from a Mangalorean Catholic family, Wilfy was born on 2 April 1942 to Landeline Rebimbus and Magdeline Mendonca in Mangalore.
-His father was from Kanhangad in Kerala and mother was from Goa.
+His father was from Kanhangad, Kerala and mother was from Goa.

 Wilfy had his primary and high school education at Milagres High School in Mangalore, currently Mangaluru.
 Later, he did a mechanical course before joining St Joseph's Workshop as an apprentice.

-Early years and talent
+Career

 He was a talented singer right since his student days, as was evident from the numerous prizes he had won in various singing events.

 He had started composing Konkani songs at the age of 14 and authored his first drama Poixeancho Sonvsar (The World of Money) when he was 15 and staged it through the St. Joseph's Natak Sangh.

 He founded the musical group called United Youngsters Music Party in 1959 when he was just 17.
 It is now known as United Youngsters Cultural Association.